-David Letterman Fast Facts
+David Letterman Fast Facts - CNN

 March 9, 2010 - Robert “Joe” Halderman, a former CBS News producer accused of trying to blackmail Letterman, pleads guilty to attempted second-degree grand larceny and is sentenced to six months in jail, five years’ probation and 1,000 hours of community service.

-September 2, 2010 - Robert "Joe" Halderman is released after serving four months of his six-month prison sentence.
+September 2, 2010 - Halderman is released after serving four months of his six-month prison sentence.

 April 2012 - Extends his contract with CBS through 2014.